-Never afraid to show his dislike of journalists - he took exception to a question from the BBC's Hugh Schofield - he prefers to blog profusely about his views.
+Never afraid to show his dislike of journalists - - he prefers to blog profusely about his views.

 Detractors have dubbed him the "Jean-Marie Le Pen of the Left" or simply "Mechant [English: Nasty] Melenchon".

-Nonetheless, his success in the opinion polls has been the surprise of the campaign and, on the last full weekend before the vote, it is claimed that he drew more people to a giant rally in Marseille than either Mr Hollande or Mr Sarkozy in Paris.
+Nonetheless, his success in the opinion polls has been the surprise of the campaign and, on the last full weekend before the vote, it is claimed that he drew more people to a than either Mr Hollande or Mr Sarkozy in Paris.